 - Have the skills to translate an international questionnaire into Danish

-- Have basic knowledge of the COSMIN taxonomy, validity and reproducibility
+- Have basic knowledge of the COSMIN taxonomy

 - Have basic knowledge in how to develop a new measurement instrument